Dingle Dell – as seen on Grand Designs

 This is a truly groundbreaking building, meeting code for sustainable homes level 6 (the highest possible level) and also meeting PassivHaus levels of thermal performance, bringing cob to the cutting edge of UK domestic Architecture.
 We wanted to show you can have comfort, luxury, space for the extended family and to run a business, all at the same time as harmonising with the environment.
 We wanted to make a bold, yet sensitive and beautiful, statement.

 The scale of this enormous project is breathtaking.
-We have moved over 5,000 tonnes of soil and excavated over a quarter of a mile of foundations laid 15,000 lightweight blocks (many 350mm wide),as well 10,000 dense concrete blocks for the reinforced retaining walls.
-We have laid 27 loads of eco concrete (75% less cement due to the use of pfa a waste product from coal fired power stations).
-We have built 2,000 tonnes of cob which has gone into the outbuildings, as well as the main house and Annex.
-We did manage to get the 10kw pv system up and running and registered before the government deadline of December 12 2011, when Feed in tariffs for new build systems were drastically reduced.
-The gently rolling wild flower meadow roof (in which no single piece of timber had the same angle as another!), along with 2012’s incredible rainfall, have all contributed to the build taking longer than originally planned.
-I now spend a lot of time earning a living fixing other people’s cob buildings whilst fitting in my own when I can.
+We moved over 5,000 tonnes of soil and excavated over a quarter of a mile of foundations, laid 15,000 lightweight blocks (many 350mm wide), as well 10,000 dense concrete blocks, for the reinforced retaining walls.
+We laid 27 loads of eco concrete, containing 75% less cement, due to the use of PFA, which is a waste product from coal fired power stations.
+We have built 2,000 tonnes of cob, which has gone into the outbuildings, as well as the main house and annexe.

 Beautiful curved travertine shower enclosure